-There are numerous types of road pavements as per the road usage, local environment, ground condition, etc and all pavement types come with some pros/cons and advantages/ limitation, etc.
+There are numerous types of road pavements as per the road usage, local environment, ground condition, etc and all pavement types come with some pros/cons and advantages/limitations, etc.

 Broadly Road Pavements are classified into three distinct categories based on the pavement material types

-There are three key types of pavements depending upon the materials used as shown below:
+There are three key types of pavements depending on the materials used as shown below:

-Surface Course which is made of Asphalt material is a mix of asphalt cement and aggregate (5% and 95% respectively).
-In surface course treatment, larger size aggregates are placed in the lower section and small size aggregate are placed in the upper section.
+The surface Course which is made of Asphalt material is a mix of asphalt cement and aggregate (5% and 95% respectively).
+In surface course treatment, larger size aggregates are placed in the lower section and small size aggregates are placed in the upper section.

-Asphalt materials are made robust enough to withstand the local climate, which means in a colder climate, they are made softer and for a hot climate, they are made harder.
+Asphalt materials are made robust enough to withstand the local climate, which means in a colder climate, they are made softer and in a hot climate, they are made harder.

-Following are two types of material commonly used as surface Course:
+The following are two types of material commonly used as surface Courses: